amiruldevkun/datingpredictions/README.md

 Secondly, it will take your age name and personality, the same goes for the crush.
 Then it will try to match you together, by taking personality and age into consideration.

-Lastly it will then print out a percentage after making all the calculations about if you and your crush is right for each other or not
+Lastly it will then print out a percentage after making all the calculations about if you and your crush is right for each other or not (Work In Progress)

 Thats all i know about it.
 You guys can put advance maths calculation also while im working on it and make greater calculation than me.